- Use of Computing and Communication Facilities Policy

 - University Legislation: Statute 6.1 Student Discipline and Regulation 6.1 – Student Discipline

 - Victorian Equal Opportunity Act 2010

 |Policy||means this Policy and includes the Schedules and Procedures incorporated by reference.|

 |Schedule||means a Schedule to this Policy.
 Further definitions appear in the relevant Schedules.|

 Federation University Australia provides students and staff with access to computing and communications services in support of its teaching, learning, research and administrative activities.
 These facilities include: -

-- Access to a data communications network, which links the majority of University computers on campus.
+- Access to a data communications network, which links the majority of University computers on campus including wired and wireless communications.
 The University Network is connected to an external network linking the University with external people, organisations and data that is commonly referred to as the Internet.

 - Access to a range of Internet based services such as email, the World Wide Web and other on line resources.

 - Access to external High Performance Computing facilities.

 - An after hours access card system, allowing students access to some laboratories after business hours.